0abc/0abc-a22/README.md

 ### Structure distances
 * 20 m from economic buildings: corrals, docks, farmsteads, fields, markets, storehouses
 * 30 m from military buildings: barracks, blacksmiths, cavalry stables, elephant stables, embassies
+* 40 m from temples: temples
 * 60 m from towers: outpost, sentry tower, defence tower
-* 80 m from fortresses: fortresses
+* 80 m from fortresses: army camps, fortresses
 * 120 m from civic centres: military colonies
-* 200 m from civic centres: civic centres, crannogs
+* 160 m from civic centres: Briton, Gaulish, and Iberian civil centres, crannogs
+* 200 m from civic centres: civil centres

 ### Global auras
 * Wonders each grant +40% territory influence (new) and +10.0 maximum population limit, plus +10% each with “glorious expansion” researched
 * Theatres each grant +20% territory influence;
-* Libraries each grant -10% structure construction time and -20% technology research time
+* Libraries each grant −10% structure construction time and −20% technology research time

 ### Civilization bonuses
+* Celtic (Briton and Gaulish) healers have +20% walk speed, +4 hack, pierce, and crush armour levels, and two more auras (“Curse” and “Motivation”), but also +100% training time, +50 metal and +5 wood costs, and +5 metal, +5 wood, and +10 experience loot.
 * Celtic (Briton and Gaulish) healers have +20% walk speed and +4 hack, pierce, and crush armour levels.
-* Celtic (Briton and Gaulish) structures have −20% health, capture points, and build time.
+* Celtic (Briton and Gaulish) civic, economic, military, and resource structures have −20% health, capture points, and build time.
+* Celtic (Briton and Gaulish) walls have −20% health, build time, and stone and wood costs.
 * Celts (Britons and Gauls) have a 20% resource cost and time discount on Armoury technologies.
 * Greek (Athenians, Macedonians, Spartans) civic structures have +20% health and capture points.
 * Athenians have a 10% resource cost and time discount on Storehouse technologies.
 * Athenian warships have +10% walk speed.
 * Briton infantry swordsmen have +10% walk speed.
+* Briton sentry towers cost no stone and have −25% construction time and −10% health.
 * Carthaginian docks markets have −50% resource costs and construction time; dock and market technologies have a 30% resource cost and time discount.
 * Carthaginian ships have +20% vision range.
 * Carthaginian stone walls have +25% health.